 If the above describes you in any way, then it is pretty likely that you are suffering from mental burn out and exhaustion of the mind.

 This fatigue is your body’s way of sending you a message through the form of suffering.
 It is telling you that it cannot cope with this constant over-thinking/worrying and that it needs a break from this continuous mental activity so that it can work at its optimum best.

 Why do anxiety sufferers feel so mentally worn out?

 Add that to all the worry about how anxiety is affecting their life and their attachment to all the worrying thoughts that they may be experiencing, and it becomes pretty clear why they find it hard to switch off.

 It is also why I craved solitude.
-I thought that I was anti-social or that I was losing the will to enjoy life.
-But it was just my mind craving a break.
+I thought that I was anti-social or that I was losing the will to enjoy life, but it was just my mind craving a break.
 It was crying out for a rest and saying, “we aren’t doing anything today.
-I haven’t the energy; I need rest”.
+I haven’t the energy and need a rest”.
 It is also why I found it hard to read or watch TV.
-My brain just didn’t have the power to take anything in and just wanted to do the bare minimum.
+My brain didn’t have the power to take anything in and just wanted to do the bare minimum.